k5iogura/YOLOv2-chainer/README.md

 - Add *# encoding: utf-8* to top line of some python scripts(done)
 - Use anaconda python

-## Output memory layout of Inference engine of chainer
+## Investigate output memory layout of Inference engine of chainer
 **Flow of yolov2_darknet_predict.py and memory layout of in/out predictor.**

     orig_img.shape (576, 768, 3)             # read "dog.jpg" image by opencv